-Indication Imaging Study Initial staging of suspected or biopsy- proven uveal melanoma Neurological signs/ ANY or ALL of the following: CT Chest with contrast (CPT[®] 71260) CT Abdomen and Pelvis with contrast (CPT[®] 74177), OR MRI Abdomen without and with contrast (CPT[®] 74183) with CT Pelvis with contrast (CPT[®] 72913), OR MRI Abdomen without and with contrast (CPT[®] 74183) with MRI Pelvis without and with contrast (CPT[®] 74183) with MRI Pelvis without and with contrast (CPT[®] 72197) MRI Orbits/Face/Neck without and with contrast (CPT[®] 70543) MRI Brain without and with contrast (CPT[®] 70553) symptoms ANY or ALL of the following: MRI Brain without and with contrast (CPT[®] 70553) MRI Orbits/Face/Neck without and with contrast (CPT[®] 70543) CT Chest with contrast (CPT[®] 71260) Restaging/Suspected Recurrence AND one of the following: CT Abdomen and Pelvis with contrast (CPT[®] 74177) OR MRI Abdomen without and with contrast (CPT[®] 74183) with CT Pelvis with contrast (CPT[®] 72913) OR Ultrasound Abdomen may be substituted for MRI Abdomen if requested MRI Abdomen without and with contrast (CPT[®] 74183) with MRI Pelvis without and with contrast (CPT[®] 72197) Surveillance for Low Risk disease Annually for 10 years: CT Chest with contrast (CPT[®] 71260) CT Abdomen with contrast (CPT[®] 74160) or MRI Abdomen without and with contrast (CPT[®] 74183) Surveillance for Medium Risk disease Every 6 months for 2 years and then annually up to year 10: CT Chest with contrast (CPT[®] 71260) CT Abdomen with contrast (CPT[®] 74160) or MRI Abdomen without and with contrast (CPT[®] 74183)
+Indication Imaging Study Initial staging of suspected or biopsy-proven uveal melanoma ANY or ALL of the following: CT Chest with contrast (CPT® 71260) CT Abdomen and Pelvis with contrast (CPT® 74177), OR MRI Abdomen without and with contrast (CPT® 74183) with CT Pelvis with contrast (CPT® 72913), OR MRI Abdomen without and with contrast (CPT® 74183) with MRI Pelvis without and with contrast (CPT® 72197) MRI Orbits/Face/Neck without and with contrast (CPT® 70543) MRI Brain without and with contrast (CPT® 70553) Neurological signs/ symptoms With Brain Without and With Contract (Of 1 70000) Restaging/Suspected Recurrence ANY or ALL of the following: MRI Brain without and with contrast (CPT® 70553) MRI Orbits/Face/Neck without and with contrast (CPT® 70543) CT Chest with contrast (CPT® 71260) AND one of the following: CT Abdomen and Pelvis with contrast (CPT® 74177) OR MRI Abdomen without and with contrast (CPT® 74183) with CT Pelvis with contrast (CPT® 72913) OR Ultrasound Abdomen may be substituted for MRI Abdomen if requested MRI Abdomen without and with contrast (CPT® 74183) with MRI Pelvis without and with contrast (CPT® 72197) Surveillance for Low Risk disease Annually for 10 years: CT Chest with contrast (CPT® 71260) CT Abdomen with contrast (CPT® 74160) or MRI Abdomen without and with contrast (CPT® 74183) Surveillance for Medium Risk disease Every 6 months up to year 10: CT Chest with contrast (CPT[®] 71260) CT Abdomen with contrast (CPT[®] 74160) or MRI Abdomen without and with contrast (CPT[®] 74183)

-Indication Imaging Study Surveillance for High-risk disease Every 3 months for 2 years, every 6 months for 3 years, then annually up to year 10: CT Chest with contrast (CPT[®] 71260) CT Abdomen with contrast (CPT[®] 74160) or MRI Abdomen without and with contrast (CPT[®] 74183)
+Indication Imaging Study Surveillance for High-risk disease Every 3 months for 5 years, then every 6 months up to year 10: CT Chest with contrast (CPT[®] 71260) CT Abdomen with contrast (CPT[®] 74160) or MRI Abdomen without and with contrast (CPT[®] 74183)

 Approximately 95% of ocular melanoma occur in the uvea and 5% from the conjunctiva or orbit.
 Biopsy may not be mandatory for diagnosis but should be performed if diagnosis is uncertain or for prognostic analysis and risk stratification.
 Less than 3% of cases present with metastatic disease with 5 year risk of metastasis ranging from 3-5% in Stage I to 44% or higher in Stage III.
 The most common site of metastatic disease is the liver (80%) but may also spread to the lungs, bone, skin/soft tissue and lymph nodes.
 Surveillance of the affected eye is with clinical examination only with advanced imaging supported based on individual risk factors.
-Initial staging includes MRI orbits/ face/neck to determine extraocular extension that impacts treatment planning (radiation therapy versus enucleation).
-While the risk of baseline metastases may be low, the NCCN favors baseline staging before treatment to include CT Chest/Abdomen/Pelvis in addition to aforementioned MRI.
-3 MRI brain indicated with any neurologic signs or symptoms.
+Initial staging includes MRI orbits/face/neck to determine extraocular extension that impacts treatment planning (radiation therapy versus enucleation).
+While the risk of baseline metastases may be low, the NCCN favors baseline staging before treatment to include CT Chest/Abdomen/ Pelvis in addition to aforementioned MRI.
+MRI brain indicated with any neurologic signs or symptoms.
 Restaging/recurrence with same imaging as initial staging as well as including MRI brain.
 Surveillance: Local recurrence is rare (<10%) and the development of metastatic disease is much more common (up to 70% up to 20 years after initial diagnosis) hence the following recommendations for surveillance that does not include local imaging unless clinically indicated.
 For low risk disease, CT Chest with CT or MRI of the abdomen annually for 10 years.
-For medium risk disease, same as low risk but every 6 months for 2 years then annually for a total of 10 years.
-For high risk disease, same as low risk but every 3 months for 2 years, every 6 months for 3 years then annually for a total of 10 years.
+For medium risk disease, same as low risk but every 6 months for a total of 10 years.
+For high risk disease, every 3 months for 5 years, then annually for a total of 10 years.
 The NCCN recognizes the optimal surveillance strategy is an issue of debate due to overall low yield of testing and the risk of cumulative radiation exposure.